-Don’t miss Tanabata, the star festival in Asakusa (July 5-9), Yasukuni Shrine’s Mitama Matsuri (July 13-16) and Koenji’s raucous Awa Odori Festival (August 25-26).
+Don’t miss Tanabata, the star festival in Asakusa (early July), Yasukuni Shrine’s Mitama Matsuri (mid July) and Koenji’s raucous Awa Odori Festival (late August).
 Of course, summer means fireworks.
 Dress up in yukata and make your way to the river as the songs of cicadas compete with the colorful explosions in the sky.
-The biggest is the Sumidagawa Fireworks Festival (the last Saturday in July), but there are many smaller ones too.
+The biggest is Sumida River Fireworks Festival (the last Saturday in July), but there are many smaller ones too.

 Japan embraces the changing seasons, and summer brings unique flavors and seasonal treats.
 Summer festivals mean food stalls proffering Japanese junk food favorites yakisoba and okonomiyaki, chocolate covered bananas and grilled corn.
 Cool down with traditional salted cucumbers or slices of watermelon.
 Sweets and drinks in convenience stores take on the flavors of tropical fruits or nostalgic soda.
 Try mango shaved ice (kakigori) or more traditional flavors like matcha.
 Cold noodles are refreshing and often flavored with summer citrus fruits like sudachi.
 At night, office workers meet up to sip under the stars, at one of the many beer gardens held in major parks or on department store rooftops.
 Most offer all-you-can eat and drink packages.